-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.
-Indicate by check mark wh nether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 凶 As of April 30, 2021, the r egistrant had 16,584,625 shares of common stock outstanding.
+Non-accelerated filer Smaller reporting company Emerging growth company npany, indicate by check mark if the registrant has elected not to use the extended transition counting standards provided pursuant to Section $7(a)(2)(B)$ of the Securities Act. \Box on period for complying with any у Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of November 1, 2022, the registrant had 17,103,395 shares of common stock outstanding.